ChrisBuilds/terminaltexteffects/README.md

                             Direction of the final gradient. (default: Direction.VERTICAL) --ring-gap RING_GAP   Distance between rings as a percent of the smallest output area dimension. (default: 0.1) --spin-duration SPIN_DURATION
-                            Number of animation steps for each cycle of the spin phase. (default: 200) --spin-speed (hyphen separated float range e.g. '0.25-0.5') Range of speeds for the rotation of the rings.
+                            Number of frames for each cycle of the spin phase. (default: 200) --spin-speed (hyphen separated float range e.g. '0.25-0.5') Range of speeds for the rotation of the rings.
 The speed is randomly selected from this range for each ring. (default: (0.25, 1.0))
       --disperse-duration DISPERSE_DURATION
-                            Number of animation steps spent in the dispersed state between spinning cycles. (default: 200) --spin-disperse-cycles SPIN_DISPERSE_CYCLES
+                            Number of frames spent in the dispersed state between spinning cycles. (default: 200) --spin-disperse-cycles SPIN_DISPERSE_CYCLES
                             Number of times the animation will cycles between spinning rings and dispersed characters. (default: 3)